datagrok-ai/public/help/domains/chem/cheminformatics.md

 #### Rdkit in python

 RDKit in Python are Python wrappers for RDKit, one of the best open-source toolkits for cheminformatics.
-While Python scripts get executed on a server, they can be seamlessly embedded into Datagrok via Scripting.
-Here are some RDKit in Python-based cheminformatics-related scripts in the public repository.
+While Python scripts get executed on a server, they can be seamlessly embedded into Datagrok via scripting.
+Here are some RDKit in Python-based cheminformatics-related scripts in the public repository<!--links-->.

 #### Rdkit in WebAssembly

-Recently, Greg Landrum, the author of RDKit, has introduced a way to compile its C++ code to WebAssembly , thus allowing to combine the performance and efficiency of the carefully crafted C++ codebase with the ability to run it in the browser.
+Recently, Greg Landrum, the author of RDKit, has introduced a way to compile its C++ code into WebAssembly, thus allowing to combine the performance and efficiency of the carefully crafted C++ codebase with the ability to run it in the browser.
 This approach fits perfectly with Datagrok's philosophy of performing as much computations on the client as possible, so naturally we've jumped on that opportunity!